zimmski/tavor/README.md

 You can download this file called [`basic.tavor` from here](examples/quick/basic.tavor).

-Now we can use Tavor to [fuzz](#fuzzing) the format by issuing the following command:
+Tavor can then be used to [fuzz](#fuzzing) the format by issuing the following command:

 ```bash
 tavor --format-file basic.tavor fuzz